jenish-rudani/jenish-rudani-portfolio/content/project/lowPowerBatteryVoltageMeasurements/index.md

 Because, generally speaking, you don't need to read battery voltage much often, as this devices have years of battery life.
 Whereas, if you were designing a firmware for android device, or any battery operated high power embedded device, then you would have a systick in the range of seconds.
 Otherwise, battery measurement is not a critical task that needs to addressed every few seconds.

+### The Concept

+We measure the battery voltage against internal reference voltage.
+In the case of Thunderboard, we have 1.21 V internal reference voltage, which is maintained automatically by internal DC-DC circuits.
+Siliconlabs makes it easy to measure battery voltage by provides the AVDD pin, which outputs {{< math >}}
+$$
+AVDD = VCC / 4
+$$
+{{< /math >}} voltage level.